 Stay calm and in total control of your own feelings.

-If you do find out that your teen is drinking or abusing drugs, let him or her know that this behavior is illegal and unsafe and that it must stop immediately.
+If you do find out that your teen is drinking or abusing drugs, let them know that this behavior is illegal and unsafe and that it must stop immediately.
 If the abuse doesn't stop, then it's time to think about getting professional counseling.